How to Clean a Mattress at Home: Simple Steps for a Fresh Bed

 - Never remake the bed before fully dry

-- Never ignore persistent odor
+- Never ignore a persistent odor

 Moisture is the biggest enemy.